 - Tooth extraction: Sometimes, it is not possible to save the tooth; therefore, your dentist will remove it and all the tissue affected by the infection.

-- Medications: Sometimes, when the infection is not advanced, management with antibiotics is possible; however, if the infection is already an abscess, your dentist will opt for another treatment but may indicate antibiotic treatment as a long-term method to eliminate the infection, preventing it from spreading further.
-Depending on how advanced it is and what type of bacteria is present, it will require management with different types of antibiotics, or in more serious cases, it will be done in a hospital intravenously.
+- Medications: When the infection is not advanced, management with antibiotics is possible; however, if the infection is already an abscess, your dentist will opt for another treatment but may indicate antibiotic treatment as a long-term method to eliminate the infection, preventing it from spreading further.
+Depending on how advanced it is and what type of bacteria is present, it will require management with natural antibiotics or other forms of medication, or in more serious cases, it will be done in a hospital intravenously.

 To have a beautiful and healthy smile, it is important to seek the advice of a professional with experience in this type of disease.
 They will provide adequate treatment or direct you to a specialist.